 Many folks who spoke with us mourned aloud the loss of civil and political rights and feared the disappearance of democracy, which was first ushered in by Atatürk in the 1920s.
 It was he who established a secular government, set a strict boundary between church and state, and defined Turkey as a Western Nation.
 I winced as one restaurant owner spat on the ground loudly grumbling, “Look at all these women in hijab with their faces covered.
 Erdogan is letting in all these crazy Arabs.
 Our own women are now afraid to go out without headscarves.
 No one wants to be a target.”

 Many shared fears that Erdogan sympathized with Islamic radicals (he has been suspected of funneling money and weapons to ISIL.)
-And most people worried that they as Muslims would be seen as one big, violent mass by Westerners.
+And most people worried that they as Muslims will be seen as one big, violent mass by Westerners.
 One shop keeper explained, “We are Muslim in Turkey, but we’re not radicals.
 Most of us don’t even go to Mosque regularly.
 Religion is a personal thing here.
 Prayers are private, not for show.”

 We frequently sympathized with our hosts, sharing that America has had its own problems with radical Christians who’ve committed murder under the guise of enacting God’s will for the good of the country.
 And of course, the topic of Trump immediately came up.
 One of the biggest concerns that we repeatedly hear across Europe is that his racist rants are fueling a Hitler-like segregation of Jews, Muslims, and other “undesirables,” and will result in frightening scourges familiar to all students of history.